 French cuisine is famous all around the globe.
-Living here is a feast for a foodie like me.
-Of course, I do not cook a fancy meal every night.
-Or even every week.
-But I always cook with fresh, local and seasonal products.
+Living here is a feast for a foodie like me, and I love cooking with seasonal fresh products.
 However, every now and then, I just long for Asian food.
-Spicy, and with a completely different use of flavours than the French cuisine.
-So this is why I am so happy to share my favourite Thai restaurant with you: Le Thai de Castigno in the lovely village of Assignan.
+Spicy and with a completely different use of flavours than French cuisine.
+So, this is why I’m happy to share my favourite Thai restaurant with you: Le Thaï de Castigno in Assignan.